matteogaspa/coma/README.md

-# coma
- Conformal Online Model Aggregation

-Pubblic repository of Conformal Online Model Aggregation.
+# Conformal online model aggregation

+This is a folder used to reproduce the experiments in the 'Conformal online model aggregation' paper.

+## Structure

+The repository contains all the R scripts for the analysis.

+## Folder

+Folder names are self-explanatory.

+Each folder contains:
+- An R script "utils_funs.R" containing some functions used in the main analysis.
-Each folder contains a script with supporting functions, data, and code to reproduce the analysis results.
+- An R script containing the code of the main analysis and the code to reproduce the plots.
+- Where appropriate the dataset (a .csv file or a .txt file).